OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Debugging with jdb

 The `adb` command line tool was introduced in the "[Android Basic Security Testing](0x05b-Basic-Security_Testing.md "Android Basic Security Testing")" chapter.
 You can use its `adb jdwp` command to list the process IDs of all debuggable processes running on the connected device (i.e., processes hosting a JDWP transport).
-With the `adb forward` command, you can open a listening socket on your host machine and forward this socket's incoming TCP connections to the JDWP transport of a chosen process.
+With the `adb forward` command, you can open a listening socket on your host computer and forward this socket's incoming TCP connections to the JDWP transport of a chosen process.

 ```bash
 $ adb jdwp